 When searching online for “self-publishing,” writers will find a wide variety of options to choose from.
 Certain self-publishing companies will take a cut of earnings and leave the writer with a mere 15% profit.
 It would be better to be traditionally published.

 When a writer publishes their book themselves, they should earn up to 70-85% of their royalties.
 Retail platform fees should not exceed 30%.
 For your information, authors outside the USA within a tax-exempt country, if the author does not complete their taxi interview, 30% of royalty earnings will be deducted after the retailer’s fee of 30%.

-If an independent author outsource each need individually, the cost will be minimized and the writer will retain their intellectual property rights.
+If an independent author outsources each need individually, the cost will be minimized and the writer will retain their intellectual property rights.

 In the next paragraph, there’s a list of places authors can self-publish their book at no cost.
-Only platform charges a fee, which is Ingramspark, (that we know of).
+The only platform that charges a fee is Ingramspark, (that we know of).
 However, Ingramspark’s price is only $49 USD for digital, paperback and hardcover formats, while offering the broadest distribution available to self-publishing authors.

 Some self-publishing companies (vanity presses) also offer individual services such as editing and paid reviews.
 Some editors charge over $0.08 cents per word.
 The typical cost to hire an editor should cost between $0.02-4 cents per word.
 Some editors charge $100/hour, but most will settle for between $40-$60/hour.

 A price gap can exist because some manuscripts need more care than others.
 Some editors want the payment for the extra time spent on the project.
 Some will charge flat rates, regardless of how long the editing process takes.
 At Gangsters Publishing, we charge flat rates, but take all the same care.